Health Information Library

 Different types of COVID-19 vaccines: How they work

 Find out how different COVID-19 vaccines cause your body to create antibodies that will fight the COVID-19 virus.

 A coronavirus disease 2019 (COVID-19) vaccine can prevent you from getting COVID-19 or from becoming seriously ill or dying due to COVID-19.
 But how do the different types of COVID-19 vaccines work?

 Each COVID-19 vaccine causes the immune system to create antibodies to fight COVID-19.
-COVID-19 vaccines make use of a spikelike structure on the surface of the COVID-19 virus called an S protein.
-The S protein helps the COVID-19 virus get inside your cells and start an infection.
+COVID-19 vaccines use a harmless version of a spikelike structure on the surface of the COVID-19 virus called an S protein.

 The main types of COVID-19 vaccines currently available in the U.S. or being studied include: